The Importance of Being Prepared

 On the 31st of May 2010, Cork University Hospital became a Smoke-Free Campus.
 This means that smoking will not be permitted anywhere in the Hospital grounds, inside or outside, including doorways, entrances, walkways, roads, car parks, cars, bicycle sheds or bus shelters, This smoke Free Policy will apply to all staff, patients, visitors, contractors and other persons who enter the Hospital grounds for any purpose.
 A Smoking Cessation service is available to staff and patients who wish to stop smoking.
 The Smoking Cessation Officer can be contacted in Cork University Hospital at (021) 4922280 and (087) 1219633.

-Parking for the disabled is available outside the Main Entrance and outside the Emergency Department.
+Disabled Parking is available outside the Main Entrance and outside the Emergency Department.
 Please visit Travelling to CUH for further guidance.

 There is also a shop is the CUMH adjacent to the Entrance Foyer.
 The opening hours are 8:30am – 8:30pm daily.